From Average Sensitivity to Small-Loss Regret Bounds under Random-Order Model: Application to online submodular function minimization

-\subsection{Offline Algorithm}
+\subsection{Offline algorithm}

-Our offline algorithm is constructed from a sampling-based sparsification method for \emph{submodular hypergraphs} \citep{Kenneth2024-pf}.
-Their work provides an algorithm that outputs $(1\pm\varepsilon)$-cut sparsifiers for the following general setting, and we can show that it has low average sensitivity.\looseness=-1
+Our offline algorithm is based on a sparsification method of \citet{Kenneth2024-pf} for \emph{submodular hypergraphs}; see \cref{sec:submod-avg-sens-proof} for details.
+Their algorithm constructs a $(1\pm\varepsilon)$-cut sparsifier in polynomial time for the following general setting, and we can show that it has low average sensitivity.\looseness=-1